MinecraftU/mcu-curriculum/sequence_4/section_0.md

 2. Once you get `BUILD SUCCESSFUL` type `gradlew idea` and press `Enter`.

 3. After you get `BUILD SUCCESSFUL` again, run IntelliJ (the installation should have put a shortcut on your desktop).
-You most likely won't have any setting to import (click "ok").
-Unless you have coding experience and have preferences, click "Skip All and Set Defaults."
+You most likely won't have any setting to import (click `ok`).
+Unless you have coding experience and have preferences, click `Skip All and Set Defaults`.

-4. On the pop-up screen, select `Import Project` and navigate to the folder you renamed.
+4. On the pop-up screen, select `Open` and navigate to the folder you renamed.

-5. Find the file with the IntelliJ icon - it should be (Your_Folder_Name.ipr) and import it.
+5. Find the file with the IntelliJ icon - it should be (Your_Folder_Name.ipr) and open it.

 ### Getting Started for Mac/Linux
 1. Open a terminal and navigate to the folder you just renamed.
 Type `./gradlew setupDecompWorkspace --refresh-dependencies` and press `Enter`.
 This will download the Minecraft source code and decompile it so we can work with it to make our mod.